 Thermography is the use of an infrared camera to detect temperature differences within the breast tissue.
 The camera never touches your body.
 The image shows red hot spots where tissue has a higher-than-average temperature.
 It indicates an unusual development in the breasts that may or may not be cancer.
 A functional medicine practitioner and a medical doctor should further assess abnormalities.
 Chronic inflammation or infection can make the immune system less effective against cancer and reduce metabolic health.
 These conditions can go on for years before finally transitioning into cancer.

 A mammogram is an x-ray that uses a small amount of radiation.
 It can take up to 8 years of cancer cell development (a single cancer cell dividing into more cancer cells) to show up on a mammogram, and mammograms can miss up to 20% of breast cancers.

 New Over-the-counter Marker Testing is a new test available to anyone who desires to test cancer markers.

 Healing begins at remission; cancer is a symptom of physiological imbalances that become a multi-faceted disease.

 Everyone has cancer cells that are successfully eliminated from the body every day.
 Underlying chronic conditions such as inflammation, metabolic challenges, insulin resistance, estrogen dominance, chronic stress, overgrowth of pathogens, and toxin overload can create an environment where cancer cells thrive.
-These imbalances need to be corrected to develop a solid resilience to cancer.
+These imbalances need to be corrected to develop resilience to cancer.
 Maintaining a robust immune system, managing stress levels, clean nutrition, and in-range functional test results can help keep cancer in your rearview mirror.

 To your health,